sarman12/Graph-neural-network/readme.md

 ## Conclusion

-GraphSAGE performed the best on this EEG classification task, achieving a test accuracy of 71.31% and strong F1-scores across various psychiatric disorder categories.
-This suggests that GraphSAGE’s sampling-based approach may be more effective for this EEG dataset compared to GCN and GIN.
+The GIN(Graph Isomorphism Network) model in particular achieved the highest classification performance, with a 99% train accuracy and 79% test accuracy on a diverse set of classes.

 ## Future Work